AI-14/r2gpoallm/README.md

 ### 📁 Dataset Setup

 1. Follow instructions from the [PKATransNet](https://github.com/AI-14/pkatransnet) repository.
-2. After running experiments there, rename `beam-search-predictions.csv` to `test_p.csv`.
+2. After running experiments there, rename `beam-search-predictions.csv` → `test_p.csv`.
 3. Move `test_p.csv` into the correct `datasets/<sub-directory>/` folder in this repository.
 4. Copy the entire `datasets` folder from PKATransNet into this repository.